Ligularia (leopard plant) : planting, growing and care

 - Then remove the plant from its pot and place it in the planting hole.

-- Backfill with soil around it.
+- Backfill with soil all around.

 - Water generously.